 The goal of this project is to develop a new, modern Unified Development Code (UDC) that is adopted by City Council and implemented by City staff.
 This UDC will improve the land development regulations for everyone—City residents, property owners, developers, and City staff.
 This updated code will be easier to use and understand, include procedures for efficient and effective administration of land-use regulations, provide improved standards that help the City achieve high-quality infill and redevelopment, and fully support multimodal transportation.
 The new UDC will allow the City to implement the vision established in PlanCOS.

 What is the timeline for RetoolCOS?

-The RetoolCOS project was initiated in late 2019.
-The new UDC is scheduled for completion in the spring of 2021.
+The RetoolCOS project was initiated in December 2019.
+The new Unified Development Code (UDC) is scheduled for adoption in 2022.